awestlake87/pyo3-asyncio/README.md

 ### Upgrading Your Code to 0.14

 1. Fix PyO3 0.14 initialization.
-   - PyO3 0.14 feature gated its automatic initialization behavior behind "auto-initialize".
-You can either enable the "auto-initialize" behavior in your project or add a call to `pyo3::prepare_freethreaded_python()` to the start of your program.
+   - PyO3 0.14 feature gated its automatic initialization behaviour behind "auto-initialize".
+You can either enable the "auto-initialize" behaviour in your project or add a call to `pyo3::prepare_freethreaded_python()` to the start of your program.
    - If you're using the `#[pyo3_asyncio::<runtime>::main]` proc macro attributes, then you can skip this step. `#[pyo3_asyncio::<runtime>::main]` will call `pyo3::prepare_freethreaded_python()` at the start regardless of your project's "auto-initialize" feature.
 2. Fix the tokio initialization.